HadiElNawfal/TCP_SYN_Flood_Detection/README.md

 3)  SYN Flood attack that are coming from spoofed real IP (hosts that are on the subnet)

 ## References

-1) [ChatGPT](https://chat.openai.com/ ) for parsing arguments and general syntax of scapy library

-2) [Tcp Syn Flood Attack Detection and Prevention System using Adaptive Thresholding Method](https://doi.org/10.1051/itmconf/20213701016) for adaptive threshold formula
+[Tcp Syn Flood Attack Detection and Prevention System using Adaptive Thresholding Method](https://doi.org/10.1051/itmconf/20213701016) for adaptive threshold formula